DMMIA/301Project/TEAMAGREEMENT.md

     * Upon completion of branch’s scope
   * How will you communicate that it’s time to merge?
     * Slack in group channel

-## **Submitting Your Work**

-This is a group submission.
-Only one person must submit for group credit.

-Please have everyone’s name at the top of the doc.

-Submit a link to your GitHub markdown file where you have created your Team Agreement.

-This step must be completed and approved before proceeding with any project work.
-Notify your instructor when this is ready for review.